 Ireland and the United States belong to a number of the same international organizations, including the United Nations, Organization for Security and Cooperation in Europe, Organization for Economic Cooperation and Development, International Monetary Fund, World Bank, and World Trade Organization.
 Ireland is also a member of the North Atlantic Treaty Organization's (NATO) Partnership for Peace program.

 Ireland maintains an embassy in the United States at 2234 Massachusetts Ave.
 NW, Washington, DC 20008 (tel.
 202-462-3939).
-Ireland also maintains consulates general in Atlanta, Boston, Chicago, New York, and San Francisco.
+Ireland also maintains consulates general in Atlanta, Austin, Boston, Chicago, New York, and San Francisco.

 More information about Ireland is available from the Department of State and other sources, some of which are listed here: